scrtlabs/enigma-p2p/docs/ARCHITECTURE.md

 Connect to hardcoded well-known Bootstrap nodes to get seeds (i.e peers) from.

-* Persistent Discovery

-Service that is always alive and optimizes for "Optimal DHT" state (i.e take care of connection stability).

 * Sync State

 Synchronize the Worker state: Secret contracts bytecode and deltas.